qamro/learning-Pandas/README.md

-**Hands-n exercises and projects for learning data anlysis,
+**Hands-n exerises and projects for learning data anlysis,